Pop up shops are a killer way to bring your ecommerce brand out from behind the screen and into the real world.

 These pop ups are designed to reflect the community-focused ethos at the heart of Depop.
 Fashion designers and creatives can meet, host exhibitions, put on events, and book studio facilities for photography sessions.

-Like Depop itself, the spaces are packed with color and character:
+Like Depop itself, the spaces are packed with colour and character:

 While being cool and on-trend for its audience: